Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

 \subsection{Individual fairness}

-Individual fairness, also known as similarity-based fairness, is founded on the fundamental principle that similar individuals should receive similar predictions.
-Unlike group fairness, which focuses on aggregating outcomes at the group level, individual fairness compares individuals to one another.
-This concept is formalized in the literature as "disparate treatment".
-Here is the formal definition of disparate treatment:
+Individual fairness, also known as similarity-based fairness, asserts that similar individuals should receive similar predictions.
+Unlike group fairness, which aggregates outcomes at the group level, individual fairness compares individuals directly.
+This concept is formalized as "disparate treatment":

-\begin{definition}[Disparate Treatment] A model $m$ is considered to exhibit disparate treatment if, given the set of explanatory variables $\boldsymbol{X}$, the predictions $\widehat Y$ and the sensitive attribute $S$ are dependent.
-In order to achieve fairness, it is necessary that:
+\begin{definition}[Disparate Treatment] A model $m$ exhibits disparate treatment if, given the explanatory variables $\boldsymbol{X}$, the predictions $\widehat Y$ and the sensitive attribute $S$ are dependent.
+To achieve fairness:

 \end{definition}